-In family law matters, a report can be prepared by an ‘expert’ in relation to a child, a parent or the family (which may include new partners, grandparents and others concerned with the care, welfare and development of a child).
+In parenting matters, a report can be prepared by an ‘expert’ in relation to a child, a parent or the family.
+This may include the involvement of new partners, grandparents and others concerned with the care, welfare and development of a child.
 These reports are referred to as ‘expert reports’ or ‘family reports’ or ‘child impact reports’ or ‘medical reports’.

 "Rebecca is very professional and understanding.
 Her experience in family law gives you confidence and support during a very difficult time.
 I highly recommend her."